Bellevue 2044 - Housing

 Multi-Generational Household

-by Eastgate Resident, about 1 year ago
+by Eastgate Resident, over 1 year ago

 My family has lived in Bellevue since 1990, and we moved to Washington in 1987.
 We lived in Redmond at an apartment.
 We live in a two generation home.
 We bought a townhouse in 2002.
 We would not be able to live here if we not live together and share expenses.
 None of us could pay for housing alone in this area.
 I have a visual impairment and have to be near public transit.
 We need to have housing that is affordable for all income levels, not just the rich.
 We need to have housing near public transit.
 We need...
 Continue reading